devnull-tools/rboss/README.md

       :pattern => 'jboss.system:service=Logging,type=Logger'
     }

 This will add a custom mbean whose identifier is 'logger'.
-From that, you can use therboss- twiddle command on it.
+From that, you can use the `rboss-twiddle` command on it.

     rboss-twiddle --invoke logger debug,message

-If your mbean name depends on a resource name (like the connector mbean), you can use a '#{resource}' string to pass the resource in the command line.
+If your mbean name depends on a resource name (like the connector mbean), you can use a `#{resource}` string to pass the resource in the command line.

     defaults[:mymbean] => {
       :description => 'My Custom MBean',
       :pattern => 'jboss.custom:type=CustomMBean,name=#{resource}'
     }

 Don't forget to use single quotes on that.
-The rboss-twiddle command will be:
+The `rboss-twiddle` command will be:

     rboss-twiddle --get mymbean:Name,MBeanProperty

-If this mbean is scannable, you can use a :scan key:
+If this mbean is scannable, you can use a `:scan` key:

     defaults[:mymbean] => {
       :description => 'My Custom MBean',